LuciusColt/CAIN/content/Handbook & Game Mechanics/Game Mechanics/Defiance/Vector.md

 ---
 ![[DFNS-ORNG-ICON-VECTOR.png]]

->Imbue objects or living beings with sudden and sharp burst of velocity
+>Imbue objects or living beings with sudden and sharp burst of velocity.

 >Fact: Has the highest fatality rate of untrained users, who usually die from falling.